THI-Drone/Ground_Station/README.md

 ![ground_station_logo](ground_station_logo.jpg)
 ![FFI24_drone_project_badge](FFI24_Drone_Project-badge.svg)

-This is the Ground-Station-Web-App intendet to be used together with the Ground-Station-ROS-Node.
+This is the Ground-Station-Web-App intended to be used together with the Ground-Station-ROS-Node.
 This webapp connects to the Ground-Station-ROS-Node via a UNIX socket.
 Webclients can access a webpage, where all log-messages received on the UNIX-socket get rendered.

 # Content